Section 65 Behavioral Health Services

 Q: What is Children’s Behavioral Health Day Treatment?

-Q: Does the child’s “family” have to be involved in treatment planning and provision?
+Q: Must the child’s “family” be involved in treatment planning and provision?

 Q: How is “family” defined?

 A: Primary caregiver in the child’s life and may include a biological or adoptive parent, foster parent, legal guardian or designee, sibling, stepparent, stepbrother or stepsister, brother-in-law, sister-in-law, grandparent, spouse of grandparent or grandchild, a person who provides kinship care, or any person sharing a common abode as part of a single family unit.

 A: The full-time care, nurturing, and protection of a child by relative, members of their tribes or clans, godparents, stepparents, or any adult who has a kinship bond with a child.

 Q: Who is “qualified” to determine medical necessity, develop the ITP and refer a child for Children’s Behavioral Health Day Treatment Services?

 A: Licensed Clinical Psychologists, LCSWs, LMSWs-condition clinical, LCPCs, or LMFTs.

 Q: Who is qualified to provide Children’s Behavioral Health Day Treatment Services?